k-box/k-box/readme.md

 - `dms:queuelisten`: Start listening for jobs on the queue and report the status to the admin interface.
 - `dms:sync`: Performs a synchronization of the documents from the DMS that do not exists on the Core.

+### `dms:update` command

+Perform the update procedure on the current DMS instance.
+The update consists in migration execution, seeding or other tasks.

+if you specify the option `--no-test` you can disable the Core connection test.